 The adult moths have a variable vague pattern of light and dark grey or brown on the wings, including a darker spot near the middle of each forewing.

-The forewings each have a sinusoidal inner margin, and the hindwings a convex inner margin.
+The forewings each have a sinusoidal hind margin, and the hindwings a convex hind margin.
 The moths are very large.